SECPS/TraVarT-DOPLERPlugin/README.md

 > ````
 > The rule is then given to $rules(B)$.
 >
-> The complete decision model looks like this:
+> The complete decision model would look like this:
 > |ID|Question|Type|Range|Cardinality|Constraint/Rule|Visible/relevant if
 >|  --------  |  -------  |  -------  |  -------  |  -------  |  -------  |  -------  |
 >|E|E?|Boolean|false \| true|||true